The ultimate goal for most of us is finding freelance travel photography jobs

 - Pick a subject or scene that you think captures the essence of the location you are in.

 - Shoot a series of images from different angles, perspectives or as conditions change.
 Make sure they are awesome images!

 - After the shoot select 3-5 images that you think best tell the ‘story’ of that location.
 It helps to think about this step while you are shooting the images so you end up with 3-5 that flow well together.

 - Edit them however you like to edit photos, photography is all about your interpretation at the end of the day.
 Just don’t go too crazy.
-Here’s some tips on editing with Lightroom.
+Here are some tips on editing with Lightroom.

 - Put your final, edited images in their own cloud storage folder (Dropbox, Google Drive etc…)

 - Write a short piece to accompany your images telling the story of how you captured them, the surroundings, about the history of the area and why the images represent that.
 Aim for around 500 words so nothing too crazy.

 Armed with a link to that Dropbox folder you’re now ready to pitch your images to online editorial publications and attempt to get them to license your work.
 They may or may not want your writing as well (they often have their own writers) but it’s still important as it helps to sell your photos which is the main aim.